 - Melt the remaining chocolate and allow to cool for 5 minutes, then remove the truffles from the freezer

-- Take a ½ tsp chocolate and put it into the palm of your hand.
-Roll a truffle in the chocolate to coat - take care to ensure the entire truffle is covered.
+- Take a ½ teaspoon chocolate and put it into the palm of your hand.
+Roll a truffle in the chocolate to coat – take care to ensure the entire truffle is covered.
 Set aside on clean parchment.
 Repeat for all truffles.
 Leave to firm up for 10 minutes (keep the chocolate warm over a pan of hot water)

 - Sieve the icing sugar into a flat bowl